 During high pollen times of the year, don’t leave your doors and windows open.
 Invest in a good HEPA air purifier (click the picture below to see the one I use in my own home).
 Change your HVAC air filters every one to six months depending on which kind you use.

 Aloe vera gel (click to see my favorite brand on Amazon) can be applied topically to soothe irritated skin.
 Small amounts of aloe vera shouldn’t cause any problems if your dog licks it.
 In rare cases, dogs can be sensitive to aloe vera so discontinue its use if the skin starts looking worse after applying it.

 Tea rinses are a traditional remedy for itchy skin.
 Use dried calendula, chamomile, green tea, nettle, or yellow dock to make the herbal tea.

 Add one tablespoon herb to one cup of boiling water, steep for five minutes.
 Strain off the herb, then allow the tea to completely cool.
 Fill a dish with the tea and have your dog stand in it for five to ten minutes twice a day.

 Alternatively, use a clean cloth soaked with the tea and apply it as a compress to the affected area of skin twice a day.

-Antihistamines may be helpful in mild cases of dog allergies.
-I find that the sooner I start giving my itchy dogs antihistamine, the less likely they will need stronger drugs.
-Start giving antihistamine at the first hint of paw licking and continue throughout the allergy season.
+Antihistamines like Benadryl may help stop a dog from licking his paws.
+I find that the sooner I start giving my itchy dogs antihistamine, the less likely they are to need stronger drugs.
+Start giving antihistamine at the first hint of a dog’s paw licking behavior and continue throughout the allergy season.

 - Auxilia, S. T., & Hill, P. B. (2000).
 Mast cell distribution, epidermal thickness and hair follicle density in normal canine skin: possible explanations for the predilection sites of atopic dermatitis?.
 Veterinary Dermatology, 11(4), 247-254.